Haunted New Orleans Hotels

 Hotel Provincial

-The Hotel Provincial sits on land that was a grant from King Louis XV.
-In 1718, Jean-Baptiste Le Moyne de Bienville claimed the area as the original "La Nouvelle-Orléans.”
-After passing through different hands, a military hospital was constructed in 1722.
-It’s said the ghosts of soldiers still haunt the buildings.
 Guests have reported seeing wounded soldiers crying out in pain only to disappear when they turn on the lights or bloodstains that mysteriously appear on the bed covers only to be gone when one looks again.
 Guests also report sightings of a young female ghost seen in the Hotel Provincial thought to be someone who cared for the ill in the hospital.

 Bourbon Orleans Hotel

 The Bourbon Orleans is said to be one of the most haunted hotels in New Orleans.
-In the past, the hotel was the Convent of the Holy Family and after 1960, the convent was transformed into the hotel.
+In the past, the hotel was the Convent of the Holy Family, and in 1964, the convent was transformed into a hotel.
 The infamous second floor ballroom hosted many of New Orleans’ most prestigious events.
 Now the ballroom is said to have a lone dancer who sways under the crystal chandelier.
-Spend time in the great lobby and you might see an elderly ghost who reads the newspaper while smoking a cigar.
-It’s reported that sometimes guests smell the cigar before seeing the apparition.

-Sara Hudson is a Louisiana-based freelance writer and author for GoNOLA.com
+Sara Hudson is a Louisiana-based freelance writer and author for GoNOLA.com.